sPoT86/ZTPi/README.md

 v2.2:
  - Changed dispatcher.py and tasks.py to use cachefile for ZTP-confg
  - Standardized call of render_file in templating.py
+ - Changed Webhook for Discord to use requests

 v2.1:
  - Changed "association" to "template"